wurmlab/genomicscourse/current-year/docs/ssh.md

 1) On Windows 10+, type cmd (short for command) into the search box, and press Enter.

-2) Into the Windoes command line that appears, type `ssh username@servername`, replacing username and servername with the username and server name that you have been emailed:
+2) Into the Windows command line that appears, type `ssh username@servername`, replacing username and servername with the username and server name that you have been emailed: